-positively related to the equity credit variance risk premium, albeit statistically insignificant.
+Results reported in Table 5 suggest that asset beta is significantly negatively related to the credit variance risk premium but positively related to the equity credit variance risk premium, albeit statistically insignificant.
 This result is somewhat consistent with the initial findings on the relation between the firm's systematic risk and the leverage sorted portfolios reported in Table 4.
 This relation is both statistically and economically important.
-To gauge the economic significance, these changes represent about a 10% reduction in average of monthly CVRP.
-The coefficients on asset beta are half the size of the asset volatility, consistent with the notion that a firm's systematic risk is an important determinant in variance hedging demand even after controlling for the firm's total risk.
+To gauge the economic significance, these changes represent about a 10% of reduction in average of monthly CVRP.
+The coefficients of asset beta are half the size of the asset volatility, consistent with the notion that a firm's systematic risk is an important determinant in variance hedging demand even after controlling for the firm's total risk.
 Systematic risk thus increases the VRP in the equity market but depresses the credit VRP as the investors increase their hedging demand in the credit market.
 This finding is further substantiated once the financial firms are excluded from the analysis as reported in Panel B of Table 5.